 The attorneys at Naum Estevez are very conscience and aware of the struggles that individuals and their family/friends are facing and the amount of stress these causes.
 We are extremely well connected with various counseling, assessment and treatment options that we can connect people with – this is not only to help the case at court but also help the individual to not be arrested again later date.
 Additionally, many times people need to be in treatment at the time of the first court date or need to leave the state to get to a treatment provider.
 Our attorneys are mindful of all court procedures and will file appropriate motions to ask the court for permission for any reasonable need our client might have.

 Drug Crime Defense in Virginia

 An experienced drug defense lawyer is knowledgeable about Virginia drug laws and knows effective sentencing options and defense strategies which apply to a variety of cases, from possession to distribution to DUI.
-For instance, in Virginia, even if a drug is found in a person’s vehicle or home, possession is not presumed based solely upon the ownership of the premises and the proximity to the substance.
+There are various defenses that our attorneys can discuss with you including the following examples from previous representations:

 If you or a family member or a friend, are facing drug charges of any kind, it is important to consult professional legal representation to obtain invaluable counsel that can help you achieve the best possible outcome for your case.
-Please contact Naum Estevez, PLLC for a consultation today.
+Every case has unique facts that are specific to you.
+Please contact Naum Estevez, PLLC for an individualized consultation today to learn more about your unique situation.
 Depending on the circumstances of your situation, Naum Estevez, PLLC may be able to help you obtain a favorable plea deal, help you prove your innocence, or even get the charges against you dropped completely.
 The key can be to act quickly, so call today.